rackerlabs/docs-ras-databases/docs/ras-databases-handbook/install-configure.rst

 Though clients are responsible for database content, Rackspace performs modification and configuration tasks in accordance with explicit client instructions.

+..
+DO NOT GO OVER 79 characters per line

 Connectivity management
 ------------------------